kaelzhang/class/README.md

 ### events

-If you `Implements: 'events'`, the constructor will be an [EventEmitter](http://nodejs.org/api/events.html) and will has exactly the same APIs as node's
+If you `Implements: 'events'`, the constructor will be an [EventEmitter](http://nodejs.org/api/events.html) and will has exactly the same APIs as nodejs's.

 ### attrs